nblockbuster/D2StaticDocs/README.md

 ## Model Structures

 #### Main Model
 files are basically the top-level file for 1 model.
+They are the files that are referenced in map files.
 This file contains a hash that points to the model's subfile at 0x8, and 3 float32s for scale at 0x3C.
+The hashes listed at the bottom of the Main Model File reference some kind of material files.

 #### Subfiles
 are the next step towards a complete model, being referenced in a Main Model file.
 Subfiles have 3-4 hashes that each point to a different buffer of the model.
 The index buffer, vertex buffer, and 2 others, most likely being the  UVs & vertex color.